Baga people: Society and culture

-Baga Chiefs
+Baga chiefs

 In Africa, when it comes to chiefs, their power and role was considered mysterious.
 Now, in many African countries, there are actually two sets of power institutions: one is the administrative organ of modern countries, which is managed by the president, the governor, the county head, the township head and other officials from the central government to the local government; the other is the traditional power system, which mainly exists in the vast rural areas of the chieftain territory, and implements the chieftain system, which is viewed as African characteristics.
 The chieftain system evolved from the original clan system at first.
 When Africa gradually transited from a slave society to a feudal society, the chieftain states and chieftain system, large and small, gradually formed.
 During the French colonial period, Bald Camara was chosen as the first "King" in the colonial region.
 But there is no evidence of why he was elected.
 Another very important chief was Katongoro.
 In 1909, the Toure built in Kondeyire the first mosque among the Baga Sitem and started to Islamise the population.
 But Katongoro gave some land to Christian missionaries to spread Christianity.
 And he himself was finally Christianized.
 From that we could see how a chief of Baga could change the culture of their clan.
 The chieftain system still exists in Africa today, but in the modern society with rapid economic development, it is quietly evolving in the direction of decline and disintegration, which is the conscious behavior and purpose of the government, as well as the inevitable result of social development.
 With the progress and development of the society, the chieftain and the government have established a new relationship of mutual cooperation, and the ancient chieftain system is undergoing remarkable changes.

-Nimba Mask
+Nimba masks

 Also known as the D’mba, these mask have been collected by international museums and art collectors.
 Since the early 1980s, when the Marxist regime was replaced, some native communities are reviving their creation of such ritual pieces.